fustudios/fustudios-docs/open-season.md

 ## Open Season Revenue Model

-All revenue is converted to staked ETH and deposited in the treasury.
+The revenue is converted to staked ETH and deposited in the treasury.

 - Game Tournaments
 - Wagering Systems